Travis Kelce Player Prop Bets for NFL Week 17 | Kansas City vs. Cincinnati 1/2/2022

 Matchup vs. Cincinnati

-- Against the Bengals, Kelce racked up 95 receiving yards in his one career matchup, 15.5 more than his over/under for Sunday's game.
+- In his one matchup against the Bengals, Kelce's 95 receiving yards total is 15.5 more than his over/under for Sunday's game (79.5).

-- Kelce did not have a touchdown catch in that outing against the Bengals.

 - Note: Kelce's stats vs. Bengals date back to 2016.

-- The 270.9 yards per game the Bengals are conceding through the air makes them the NFL's 29th-ranked pass defense.

-- With 22 passing TDs allowed this season, the Bengals defense is ranked 13th in the NFL.
+- With 22 passing TDs allowed this year, the Bengals defense is ranked 13th in the league.

 Recent Performances